lukaskabc/SimpleCustomEarlyLoading/README.md

 earlyWindowProvider = "fmlearlywindow"
 ```

-3. Optional: update `options.txt`: `darkMojangStudiosBackground:true`

 Unfortunately, the override is applied quite late,
 which may result in the original red early loading (or a white screen) to "flash" on the very game start.
 I can't do anything about that.

-However, the red color of the original loading can be changed using `darkMojangStudiosBackground:true` in `options.txt`.
+However, the red color of the original loading can be changed to black using

+3. Optional: update `options.txt` file: `darkMojangStudiosBackground:true`

 ## Configuration: